-The condensing unit can be installed inside a well-ventilated area of the home, but it is typically installed outside.
-Exterior applications will require the use of a protective housing, and the amount of sun exposure should be considered when selecting the placement of the condensing unit.
-The unit requires a dedicated 15-amp circuit, non-GFI.
+The condensing unit can be installed inside a well-ventilated area of the home, but is typically installed outside.
+Exterior applications will require the use of a protective housing.
+The amount of sun exposure should be considered when selecting the placement of the condensing unit.
+The 4000 condensing unit requires a dedicated 15-amp circuit (non-GFI).
+The 8000 condensing unit requires a dedicated 20-amp circuit (non-GFI).
 Make sure there is a minimum of three (3) feet of horizontal clearance in every direction around the unit (five feet is ideal).
-The unit should be plugged in.
+The unit may either be hard-wired or plug-in, depending on local electrical codes.